 What we like

-The automation editor is quite easy to use, with a simple workflow editor and some nice ready-to-go templates.
-There are plenty of excellent ecommerce specific templates, and you can use conditional splitting for more advanced automations.
+- The automation editor is quite easy to use, with a simple workflow editor and some nice ready-to-go templates

 Where they should improve